RickardHultgren/procedura-blog/contact.md

 ## Join the Conversation

 This isn't just a blog - it's the beginning of a community.
 I want to hear about:
-- Your most challenging procedural automation problems
+- Your most challenging ActCalcl automation problems
 - Industries where SOPs are critical but hard to digitize
 - Tools and workflows you're already using
 - Ideas for making domain expertise more accessible